pySRURGS/pySRURGS/README.md

 1. Robust parameter fitting
 2. Multiprocessing for faster computing
 3. Avoids considering arithmetically equivalent equations
-4. Loads data from csv
+4. Loads data from spreadsheets (comma separated value files)
 5. Results are saved to file.
 New runs are added to previously saved results.

 ## Getting Started